Scattering theory for the defocusing 3d NLS in the exterior of a strictly convex obstacle: The case .

-In this subsection, we prove a long-time Strichartz estimates adapted to the Lin-Strauss Morawetz inequality.
-Such estimates were first developed by Dodson \cite{Dodson2012} and have been proven to be a powerful tool for ruling out the existence of a minimal counterexample, see \cite{KillipVisan2012,Visan2012} for the energy-critical setting, \cite{Murphy2014,Murphy2015,Yu2021} for the inter-critical setting, and \cite{Dodson2017,LuZheng2017,MiaoMurphyZheng2014,Murphy2015} for the super-critical setting.
-In this paper, we establish, for the first time, a long-time Strichartz estimate in the setting of the exterior domain Schr\"odinger equation.
-This long time Strichartz estimate will be a crucial technical tool in subsection \ref{s1/2-1,2} to control the error terms arising from frequency truncation in the Lin-Strauss Morawetz inequality.
+In this subsection, we prove a long-time Strichartz estimate tailored to the Lin-Strauss Morawetz inequality.
+This type of estimate, initially developed by Dodson \cite{Dodson2012}, has demonstrated its effectiveness in excluding minimal counterexamples.
+For references, see \cite{KillipVisan2012,Visan2012} for the energy-critical case, \cite{Murphy2014,Murphy2015,Yu2021} for the inter-critical regime, and \cite{Dodson2017,LuZheng2017,MiaoMurphyZheng2014,Murphy2015} for the super-critical setting.
+In this work, we introduce for the first time a long-time Strichartz estimate applicable to the exterior domain Schr\"odinger equation.
+This estimate plays a pivotal role in subsection \ref{s1/2-1,2}, where it is used to handle the error terms arising from frequency projection in the Lin-Strauss Morawetz inequality.